osucord/resources/README.md

 ## What resources can be added?

-You can add any resource you believe would be useful for the osu! community.
+You can add any resource you believe is useful for the osu! community.
 This includes, but is not limited to:
 - Websites members of the community might find useful.
 - Tools for osu! players, streamers, mappers, skinners, etc.
 - Guides, tutorials and videos for various aspects of the game.